switch-model/Switch-USA-PG-ReEDS/README.md

 ```

 If you prefer to use the ReEDS standard loads instead of the our load growth
-schedule, you can the last command above and instead comment out
+schedule, you can skip the last command above and instead comment out
 `regional_load_fn` in `pg/settings/demand.yml/` and set `load_source_table_name:
 load_curves_nrel_reeds` in the same file.